HOW TO ASK YOUR BOSS FOR A STANDING DESK (AND HAVE THEM SAY YES)

 What to Expect - common responses your employer might have, and how to respond

-Getting a Doctor's Note - how to obtain and present a doctor's note to seal the deal
+Getting a Doctor's Note - how to obtain and present a doctor's recommendation for a standing desk to seal the deal

 Know Your Rights - know what the Federal laws are that protect you as an employee